A cheap '70s-style receiver for your highly expensive modern smartphone.

 - Oldies and classic rock stations draw a surprisingly large number of teenagers and college students.
 This is most likely because, unlike the genres it succeeded (Big Band, brassy wartime music, etc.), rock and roll never garnered any kind of backlash from the generations its proponents birthed.
 The Beatles, in particular, have gone on to almost-equally appeal to just about every generation from the boomers onward.

 - Most current-hits stations play a modified playlist during the noon hour on weekdays when teens are assumed to be in school without access to a radio while college students and working-age adults are tuning in during lunch.
 It's usually stuff not quite old enough to make the jump to classic/oldies formats.
+Also, old rock songs are still heard everywhere, from commercials, TV episodes to films, and thus many youngsters are more familiar with them than big band jazz.
+Most of them would probably be amazed how old certain of these pop songs already are.

 - The Bowling for Soup song "1985" is about a woman whose tastes are still stuck in the 1980s, which are contrasted with some very dated "current" styles from the 1990s.